Bill Courtney (basketball)

-Bill Courtney (born May 4, 1970) is an American college basketball coach who is currently the Associate Head Coach at Miami (FL) in Coral Gables, Florida and the former head men's basketball coach at Cornell.
+Bill Courtney (born May 4, 1970) is an American college basketball coach who is currently an assistant coach at Temple.
+He was previously the former head men's basketball coach at Cornell and interim head coach for Miami during the 2024–25 season.

 Coaching career

 Head coach

 On April 23, 2010, following the resignation of former head coach Steve Donahue, a press conference was held at Cornell University to officially hire Courtney as the next basketball coach.
 Courtney thanked Donahue for leading the University to three consecutive Ivy League titles, and mentioned that his first goal was to win a fourth.
 He also mentioned that while “no one thinks we're going to be that good next year," he told the team to "put no limits on what they can accomplish because [Courtney] certainly won't."
-Courtney's official title is Robert E. Gallagher '44 Head Coach of Cornell Men's Basketball.
+Courtney's official title was Robert E. Gallagher '44 Head Coach of Cornell Men's Basketball.

 After six seasons as a head coach and compiling a losing record, Courtney's contract was not renewed in March 2016.

 Courtney was hired by DePaul as an assistant coach on June 28, 2017.

-After two seasons serving as an assistant coach at DePaul, Cortney was hired by Miami (FL) on June 12, 2019.
+After two seasons serving as an assistant coach at DePaul, Courtney was hired by Miami (FL) on June 12, 2019.
+He was promoted to associate head coach in May 2022.

+Following Jim Larrañaga's resignation on December 26, 2024, Courtney was named the interim head coach of Miami for the remainder of the season.